helena-intel/readmes/openvino_llm_model_export_npu.md

 ## Download llm_chat.py script

 This script enables model caching for NPU.
-Loading the model the first time will be slow, but subsequent times will be much faster
+Loading the model the first time will be slow, but subsequent times will be much faster.

+> [!NOTE]
+> There is an issue with CACHE_DIR with OpenVINO 2025.3.
+This is fixed in nightly: `pip install --pre -U openvino openvino-tokenizers openvino-genai --extra-index-url https://storage.openvinotoolkit.org/simple/wheels/nightly`

 ```
 curl.exe -O https://raw.githubusercontent.com/helena-intel/snippets/refs/heads/main/llm_chat/python/llm_chat.py